-Air conditioner mold can spread throughout the house every time you turn your air conditioner on and exposure to mold can lead to numerous health problems, including respiratory disorders and allergic reactions.
+Finding mold in your home is bad news, but finding air conditioner mold is the worse type of bad news.
+Throughout the hotter months of the year, every time the blower on your air conditioner comes on it is spreading mold spores further along your HVAC ductwork as well as into every room in your home.
+Health experts agree that exposure to mold can lead to numerous health problems, most directly related to the respiratory system, which can include asthma, runny nose, coughing, dizziness, and other allergic reactions.
 Air conditioning mold needs to be removed as soon as possible, to protect your health and the health of your loved ones.

 This article deals with mold in central AC systems.
 If you have mold in a window air conditioner unit, follow the link for more information.

 Mold in your air conditioning system can lead to a wide range of illnesses.
-All types of mold can trigger allergic reactions in people sensitive to those substances, but some types of mold produce toxic compounds known as mycotoxins which can lead to serious conditions like pneumonia and bleeding in the lungs.
-Mold found anywhere in the home can lead to health problems, but when mold is in the air conditioning system, it can be particularly problematic.
-Microscopic mold spores become airborne when air blows through the ducts and are dispersed throughout the home, where they are easily inhaled.
-Babies and elderly people are most susceptible to mold-related illnesses, but even healthy young adults can get sick.
+All types of mold can trigger allergic reactions in people sensitive to those substances, but some types of mold produce toxic compounds known as mycotoxins.
+These compounds can lead to serious health issues such as pneumonia and bleeding in the lungs.
+Mold found anywhere in the home can result in health problems, but when mold is in the air conditioning system, it can be particularly problematic.
+Microscopic mold spores become airborne when air blows through the ducts and then are dispersed throughout the home, where they can be easily inhaled or develop into new mold colonies.
+Infants, pregnant women, the elderly, and any persons who have an immune deficiency are most susceptible to mold-related illnesses, but even healthy, young adults can get sick.

-Of course, an ounce of prevention is worth a pound of cure, and if you can prevent the development of mold in the first places, that’s much better than having to remove it later on.
-The Air Conditioning Contractors of America (AACA) explains that keeping your air conditioning ducts free of dirt and other debris can reduce the likelihood of mold growth by making sure there is no organic matter in the ducts on which mold can feed.
-Mold also needs water in order to grow and condensation inside air conditioning ducts often provides just enough moisture for mold to thrive.
-There should not be standing water inside your air conditioning ducts, though, and if there is, you need to have your system serviced.
+Of course you know what they say, an ounce of prevention is worth a pound of cure, and if you can help prevent the development of air conditioner mold in your home’s HVAC system, that would be much better than having to spend the energy and money to have it removed later on down the road.
+The Air Conditioning Contractors of America (ACCA) states that keeping your air conditioning ducts free of dirt and other debris with seasonal tune ups can reduce the likelihood of mold growth by making sure there is no organic matter in your home’s HVAC ducts on which mold can feed.
+In addition to organic materials, mold needs water in order to grow.
+Any condensation that occurs inside air conditioning ducts will provide the little amount of moisture that mold needs to develop, grow, and thrive.
+There should never be any standing water inside your air conditioning ducts.
+If you notice any condensation or water in the HVAC ducts, you need to have your system serviced by a certified professional.

 Mold in HVAC - Additional information on what to do if you have mold in your heating, ventilation and air conditioning systems or duct work.